“I would have found myself guilty if I were the jury.”

-Police informed Gentry that Judy was not a nurse, and she could not get pregnant.
-An examination of John Gentry’s vitamins found arsenic.
+During his recovery, the police told Gentry that Judy was not a nurse, and she could not get pregnant.

-Police arrested Judy after a search of her house found wires and tape matching the car bomb.
-Telephone records linked her to the purchase of dynamite used for the bomb.
+Police arrested Judy, because a search of her house uncovered wires and tape matching the car bomb.
+Telephone records also linked her to the purchase of dynamite used for the bomb.

-James Goodyear and Bobby Joe Morris were exhumed after Judy’s arrest.
+James Goodyear and Bobby Joe Morris were exhumed following Judy’s arrest.
 Both bodies contained arsenic.